kowalczyk-krzysztof/blog/articles/overcome-overthinking.md

 ---
-title: 'How to stop overthinking and start working towards your goals '
+title: "How to stop overthinking and start working towards your goals "
-date: '2022-03-02'
+date: "2022-03-02"
 ---

 “How did you learn to code and to speak Japanese on your own?”